---suspend-at-end
+• --suspend-at-end

 This option pauses the mysqlbackup command when the backup procedure is close to ending.
 It creates a file called ibbackup_suspended in the backup log group home directory and waits until you delete that file before proceeding.
-This option is useful to customize locking behavior and backup of non-lnnoDB files through custom scripting.
+This option is useful to customize locking behavior and backup of non-InnoDB files through custom scripting.

 All tables are locked before suspending, putting the database into a read-only state, unless you turn off locking with the --no-locking or --no-connection option.
 The --only-innodb and --only-innodb-with-frm options also prevent the locking step.
-Because locking all tables could be problematic on a busy server, you might use a combination of --only-innodb and --suspend-at-end to back up only certain non-InnoDB tables.
+Because locking all tables could be problematic on a busy server, you might use a combination of --only-innodb and --suspend-at-end to back up only certain InnoDB tables.

-• --exec-when-locked="utility arg1 arg2 ..."
+--exec-when-locked="utility arg1 arg2 ..."

-Command-Line Format exec-when-locked="utility arg1 arg2" Permitted Values Туре string
+exec-when-locked="utility arg1 arg2" Туре String

-You can use this option to write a script that backs up any information that is not part of the usual backup, for example by using mysqldump to back up tables from the MEMORY storage engine that are not on disk.
+You can use this option to run a script that backs up any information that is not included as part of the usual backup.
+For example, with --exec-when-locked, you can use mysqldump to back up tables from the MEMORY storage engine, which are not on disk.